Stay updated with the latest news of the COVID-19 situation in Vietnam and information for traveling to Vietnam. Read more here.

 Address: Hoang Minh Restaurant - 23- 24 Sapa Food Court, Sapa

 Price: VND 150,000 - 180,000

 Nung Din’s Ginger-Seasoned Pork Ribs (Thit Gung Nung Din)

-A traditional dish of Nung Din ethnic group made of backbones, ribs, and ginger.
+A traditional dish of the Nung Din ethnic group made of backbones, ribs, and ginger.
 These ingredients are chopped, added a little corn wine and slices of ginger then stewed or steamed, and various delicious dishes are ready to be served.
 This traditional dish can be found at Bac Ha Market around winter or Tet or in restaurants in Sapa.